farlee2121/Fake-StrongTargets/README.md

 - left soft depends `dependent <=? dependency`
 - right soft depends `dependency ?=> dependent`

-So you could still define a build tree similar to what is normally shown in the Fake docs.
+So you could still define target dependencies similar to what is normally shown in the Fake docs.
 ```fsharp
 open Fake.StrongTargets.Operators